Professor M. Azizul Islam

 Aziz has been involved in academia for over 20 years, in which time he has held various academic leadership and administrative roles.
 During his early career, he received the School’s Award for Excellence in Administration and Support and the Dean’s Award for Team Teaching Excellence (2011).

 Aziz is widely recognised internationally as a leading sustainability accounting researcher.
 He investigates some of the specific sustainability accounting and transparency issues including (but not limited to): corporate human rights measures, climate change accounting, social audit and corporate anti-bribery measures.
-As an ECR, he led a funded project on anti-bribery disclosure practices by Australian companies (CAANZ, 2012-2013).
+As an ECR, he led a funded project on anti-bribery disclosure practices (CAANZ, 2012-2013).
 In early 2017, as Chief Investigator, he won a large industry grant on Social Compliance Audit Process in collaboration with CSIRO/Data61.
 In late 2017, in collaboration with UNSW and ANU, he won a grant from CPA Australia to investigate Regulatory Disclosures on Modern Slavery.
 Currently, Aziz is the recipient of two prestigious grants (UK AHRC and GCRF-Scottish Funding Council) for two projects on corporate accountability in relation to modern slavery.

 Aziz is currently supervising four PhD and two post-doctoral candidates.

 Page 1 of 6 Results 1 to 10 of 52

 Civil liberties and social and environmental information transparency: A global investigation of financial institutionsThe British Accounting Review, vol. 54, no. 1, 101018Contributions to Journals: Articles